chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

 ## Annotation selectors

-Annotation selectors are used to filtering the chaos experiment targets by the annotations and defined as a map of string keys and values.
+Annotation selectors filter chaos experiment targets by the annotation.
+Defined as a map of string keys and values.
 For example:

 ```yaml
 spec: